Scholarships Available

 - Financial need is not a criterion

-Available to students who attend St. Bartholomew Church in Newaygo, MI.
+To be awarded to students who attend St. Bartholomew Church in Newaygo, MI

 - Active registered member of St. Bartholomew’s Church in Newaygo, Michigan for three or more consecutive years